ExaModels

 trueExaModels.multipliers_U — Method

-multipliers_U(result, x)Returns the multipliers_U for variable x associated with result, obtained by solving the model.
+multipliers_U(result, x)Returns the upper-bound dual variables for variable block x associated with result, obtained by solving the model.

 Example